A Season in Purgatory

 A Season in Purgatory is a 1993 novel by Dominick Dunne.
 It was inspired by the 1975 murder of Martha Moxley, for which Ethel Skakel Kennedy's nephew Michael Skakel was eventually convicted.
 Dunne became fascinated with the story after covering William Kennedy Smith's 1991 rape trial for Vanity Fair.

 The hardcover edition (ISBN 0-517-58386-0) was released by Crown Publishers on April 13, 1993.
 The paperback (ISBN 0-553-29076-2) was published by Bantam Books on June 1, 1994.

 Plot synopsis

-The novel's protagonist and narrator is Harrison Burns, who received money contributing to his boarding school education courtesy of Gerald Bradley, the patriarch of a large, wealthy, and politically well-connected Irish Catholic family who has links to organized crime.
-Twenty years after Bradley's neighbor, Connecticut teenager Winifred Utley, is bludgeoned to death with a baseball bat, her murder remains unsolved, and Burns, now a successful true crime writer who is haunted by the secret he has kept for the past two decades, steps forward to accuse Gerald's son Constant of the crime.
-Constant, who is being groomed to be President of the United States!
-What ensues is a widespread investigation that threatens to tear apart one of the most powerful families in the state, unless they manage to destroy Burns first.
+The novel's protagonist and narrator is Harrison Burns, whose boarding school education was partially funded by Gerald Bradley, the patriarch of a large, wealthy, politically well-connected Irish Catholic family who has links to organized crime.
+Twenty years after Bradley's neighbor, Connecticut teenager Winifred Utley, was bludgeoned to death, her murder remains unsolved.
+Burns, now a successful true crime writer, is haunted by the secret he has kept for the past two decades.
+He chooses to step forward and accuse Gerald's son Constant of the crime.
+Constant is currently being groomed to run for President of the United States.
+The ensuing investigation represents a threat to the Bradleys, a politically powerful family.